dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 ### Partition keys

-By default EF Core will create containers with the partition key set to `"__partitionKey"` without supplying any value for it when inserting items.
-But to fully leverage the performance capabilities of Azure Cosmos DB a [carefully selected partition key](/azure/cosmos-db/partition-data) should be used.
+By default, EF Core will create containers with the partition key set to `"__partitionKey"` without supplying any value for it when inserting items.
+But to fully leverage the performance capabilities of Azure Cosmos DB, a [carefully selected partition key](/azure/cosmos-db/partition-data) should be used.
 It can be configured by calling [HasPartitionKey](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.HasPartitionKey):

 [!code-csharp[PartitionKey](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=PartitionKey)]